MeerKar/Data-Analyisis-Pandas/README.md

 2.School Summary

-Perform the necessary calculations and then create a DataFrame that summarizes key metrics about each school.
+Performed the necessary calculations and then created a DataFrame that summarizes key metrics about each school.
 Include the following:

 School name